 Verdict: Again, the worst ACT curve (13 questions wrong for a 31) provided the same score as the best SAT curve (13 questions to score a 700).

-So, why go through this analysis?
-1) Because I am a data nerd.
-2) More relevant to everyone, however, is that this analysis provides more clarity as to why ACT scores are more consistent and predictable.
+This analysis provides more clarity as to why ACT scores are more consistent and predictable.

 Because the SAT, on average, has a 30% steeper scoring curve than the ACT, students’ scores fluctuate significantly more from test to test.
 In essence, if every score is a step in a staircase, the SAT’s staircase has 30% fewer steps.
 So, if you get one more question wrong, you drop a 30% farther distance in score than on the ACT.
 Thus, if a student has a bad day and makes a few silly mistakes on the SAT, they could see their score drop 30-70 points (equivalent, at the top of the SAT’s scoring scale, to 1-2 full composite points on the ACT).
 In contrast, because the ACT has a better curve, a bad day with a few silly mistakes will likely only drop a student’s score by half a composite point or a full point at most.

-Natural and expected variability between tests scores is, as we wrote about here, important for students to understand so that they don’t get dejected by a lower than expected score.
+Natural and expected variability between test scores is, as we wrote about here, important for students to understand so that they don’t get dejected by a lower than expected score.
 With less margin for error on the SAT than on the ACT (especially at the high end of the scoring scale), students taking the SAT need to prepare themselves for more variability in their scores.